tensorchiefs/dl_r_2022/index.md

 This course is done in R. The used DL libraries are Keras, Tensorflow, and Tensorflow Probability.
 You can run the code in the cloud (Kaggle / Colab) or on you computer.
 For 2022, we support the Kaggle approach (Colab does currently not support GPUs from R).

 ### Kaggle Notebooks
 For doing the hands-on part you can use kaggle notebooks, which allow you to use a GPU.
 Go to [kaggle.com](kaggle.com) and register.
-After your first login, you need to do a phone verfication (click to your symbol on thr right, account, phone verification).
-With a verified kaggle account, you can select "code" on the menu (left), new notebook, import notebook via github (cat symbol) from `tensorchiefs/dl_rcourse_2022`.
-Alternatively you can directly open the notebooks from the links provided below.
+After your first login, you need to do a phone verfication in order to be able to use GPU acceleration and internet (click to your symbol on thr right, account, phone verification).
+You can directly open the kaggle notebooks from the links provided at the end of this webpage.
 On the right you have a 3-dots dropdown, where you can select acceleration with GPU, if needed for that notebook.
+If you want to open NB from an github account, you can select "code" on the menu (left), new notebook, import notebook via github (cat symbol) (e.g. from `tensorchiefs/dl_rcourse_2022`).

 ### Colab Notebooks
 You also can use use Colab (you need a google account) and an internet connections.
 However, at the moment (12 Sep 2022) GPU is not accessible for R-notebooks.
 An empty notebook for R can be started by clicking the following link